diasurgical/devilutionX/README.md

 Tested on an iPad Pro 3.
 Working with full sound and save support.
 Works with the Pencil as well.

+Lots of work to do:

+* how to get all dependencies to build automatically
+* a better way to deploy the SDL_uiappkitdelegate patch
+* find out why the code at https://github.com/diasurgical/devilutionX/blob/master/Source/diablo.cpp#L321-L466 breaks when arguments are passed.
+* Deeper integration with UIKit, hiDPI patches, etc.

 ## Additional information from the fork